syela/macOpen/README.md

 # macOpen

-An app to open macOS apps.
+An app to open selected macOS apps with just a click.